 Best hikes and photography spots around Lake O'Hara

-Although making the campsite reservation can be a bit of a hassle (it took me 5 mornings of continuous calling to make one for my summer trip) once you're at Lake O'Hara you'll forget all about the stresses and strains of those expensive phone calls.
+Although making the campsite reservation can be a bit of a hassle once you're at Lake O'Hara you'll forget all about the stresses and strains of it all.

 There are viewpoints that are of indescribable beauty, some of which are a 10 minute stroll, some of which are a full days work.
 If you want to combine many of them, then consider doing the entire Lake O'Hara Alpine Circuit - one of my favorite day hikes in the Canadian Rockies.